 Non-Surgical Treatment for Spinal Stenosis Is Successful

-In Minster, our population of "baby boomers" are presented with a growing concern as they age; spinal stenosis.
-Spinal stenosis - cervical spinal stenosis, thoracic spine stenosis, lumbar spine stenosis - is the narrowing of the spinal canal, making it too tight for the spinal nerves, spinal cord and other spinal elements to co-exist without infringing on each other's territory.
-As we age, our spinal discs degenerate, the vertebral bones move closer to each other, compressing spinal nerves.
+In Minster, our generation of "baby boomers" are presented with a growing concern as they reach their 'golden years'; spinal stenosis.
+Spinal stenosis - cervical spinal stenosis, thoracic spine stenosis, lumbar spine stenosis - is the narrowing of the spinal canal, making it too tight for the spinal nerves, spinal cord and other spinal parts to co-exist without infringing on each other's region.
+As we age, our spinal discs worsen, the vertebral bones move closer to each other, compressing spinal nerves.
 Resulting in pain.